gwDistSys20/gwDistSys20.github.io/hw2/hw2.md

 ## Hints

+> Make sure your code doesn’t have any extraneous outputs.
+We have provided an output function `DPrintf` on <tt>src/mr/common.go</tt> which you can use for your debug output while developing.
+Then make sure to set `debugEnabled = false` when submitting for grading to disable all prints.

 *   One way to get started is to modify <tt>mr/worker.go</tt>'s <tt>Worker()</tt> to send an RPC to the master asking for a task.
 Then modify the master to respond with the file name of an as-yet-unstarted map task.
 Then modify the worker to read that file and call the application Map function, as in <tt>mrsequential.go</tt>.
 *   The application Map and Reduce functions are loaded at run-time using the Go plugin package, from files whose names end in <tt>.so</tt>.
 *   If you change anything in the <tt>mr/</tt> directory, you will probably have to re-build any MapReduce plugins you use, with something like <tt>go build -buildmode=plugin ../mrapps/wc.go</tt>